-The Master of Arts in Counseling Psychology is designed to prepare students to serve their communities as licensed mental health counselors as well as in other capacities.
+The Master of Arts in Counseling Psychology is designed to prepare students to serve their communities as licensed Mental Health Counselors in the State of Washington as well as in other capacities.
 The professors draw from their academic studies and professional experiences to provide students with the background they will need to be successful in the field of counseling psychology.
 Students learn through lecture, discussion, and research, and then put their new knowledge to work in their internship or thesis, all guided by their professors.
 The program has a unique multicultural focus with an emphasis on social justice.
 Instructors seek to equip students to serve individuals from different backgrounds with widely different needs.

-In addition to achieving the general goals of the University and of the College of Social and Behavioral Sciences, completing the MA in Counseling Psychology results in the following learning outcomes:
+In addition to achieving the general goals of the university and of the College of Social and Behavioral Sciences, completing the MA in Counseling Psychology results in the following learning outcomes:

-- Students will understand people biologically, psychologically, spiritually, and culturally; - Students will think critically concerning issues relating to culture and social justice; - Students will be equipped as a therapist to work with diverse populations and develop a corresponding professional identity; - Students will acquire, refine, and demonstrate appropriate master-level skills a clinician, a researcher, and an academic.
+- Students will understand people biologically, psychologically, spiritually, and culturally; - Students will think critically concerning issues relating to social justice; - Students will be equipped as a therapist to work with diverse populations and develop a corresponding professional identity; - Students will acquire, refine, and demonstrate appropriate master-level skills as a clinician or a researcher.